w3f/polkadot-wiki/docs/learn-phragmen.md

    won a "seat").
 This aspect of the algorithm is very similar to the "basic Phragmén" algorithm described above.
-2. However, as candidates are elected, a weighted mapping is built, defining the weights of each selection of a validator by each candidate.
+2. However, as candidates are elected, a weighted mapping is built, defining the weights of each selection of a nominator by each candidate.

 In more depth, the algorithm operates like so: